 IASAB is currently going through a consultation process to seek agreement to amendments to the PSIAS to reflect the new and revised IIA Standards that came into effect on 1 January 2017.
-The deadline for responses is 31 January 2017.
 Further information can be found on the websites of IASAB and CIPFA.

 Independent Audit Committees in Public Sector Organizations

 This IIA Global guide discusses the importance of independence for public sector audit committees to meet the increasing demands of taxpayers for transparency and accountability.

 Nine Elements Required for Internal Audit Efffectiveness in the Public Sector

 Results drawn from a global internal audit survey.